smartcontractkit/documentation/src/pages/chainlink-functions/resources/add-functions-to-projects.md

 You can use the [Chainlink Functions Starter Kit](https://github.com/smartcontractkit/functions-hardhat-starter-kit) to create and manage your subscriptions.
 See [Managing Subscriptions](/chainlink-functions/resources/subscriptions) for instructions.

 This example shows how to create and manage subscriptions programmatically.
 You can create the subscription, fund the subscription, and authorize the consumer all in one script.
+If you have not already signed up for limited Beta access to Chainlink Functions, apply [here](http://functions.chain.link/) to add your EVM account address to the Allow List.

 1. Ensure that the wallet address you are using to create the subscription has a sufficient LINK balance.
 You can get testnet LINK at [faucets.chain.link](https://faucets.chain.link/mumbai).
 To get testnet funds for other networks, see the [LINK Token Contracts](/resources/link-token-contracts) page.